 The second theory is that wolves domesticated themselves.
 They came to eat our rubbish that was left outside caves, and the wolves that felt more comfortable being close to humans got more food, had more cubs, and their friendly genes got passed on.
 Then the cuter, friendlier cubs were brought inside by humans, and the same selective breeding process slowly turned the wolves into the friendly, loyal pets that we have today.

 Either way, over time, these wolves became more and more a part of our lives and we grew closer and closer to them.
 They protected us from danger, hunted with us, and kept us warm by sleeping next to us on cold nights.
-Kotler argues that, in the same way that the friendlier wolves survived and evolved, humans may have evolved to be closer to and friendlier with wolves too: those humans who felt a deeper connection to the wolves were more likely to survive and therefore had an evolutionary advantage, and so ‘evolution began selecting for traits that made us better wolf lovers’.
+Kotler argues that we humans may have evolved to be closer to and friendlier with wolves, too.
+Humans who felt a deeper connection to the wolves were more likely to survive and therefore had an evolutionary advantage, he says, so ‘evolution began selecting for traits that made us better wolf lovers’.

-It is estimated that there are about 900 million pet dogs around the world now, and, as any dog owner knows, there are obvious reasons for this level of popularity: dogs are friendly and affectionate – how nice it is to come home from work and be greeted by your dog wagging its tail excitedly.
-But according to an article in Psychology Today, we humans get many additional benefits from our canine friends, some of which might surprise you.
+It’s estimated that there are around 470 million pet dogs around the world now1, and, as any dog owner knows, there are obvious reasons for this level of popularity: dogs are friendly and affectionate – how nice is it to come home and be greeted by your dog wagging its tail excitedly?
+But, according to life coach and meditation teacher Karen Osten, we humans get many other benefits from our canine friends, some of which might be surprising.

-Dogs bring us comfort and help to relieve stress.
-They also help us to have a sense of purpose, as caring for another (person or animal) is one of the most purposeful things we can do.
-And because they tend to be fully present in the moment, whether playing or lying in the sun, this can motivate us to be more present and enjoy the moments.
-I wonder if this was what was so appealing about watching the dog swimming around in the sea, just enjoying the cool water.
+Dogs bring us comfort and help to relieve stress, Osten says.
+They can also help us to have a sense of purpose, as caring for another (person or animal) is one of the most purposeful things we can do.
+And because dogs tend to be fully present in the moment, when they’re playing or lying in the sun, for example, this can motivate us to be more present and enjoy the moments too.
+Perhaps this was why watching the dog swimming around in the sea was so enjoyable.

-As good as being part of a pack sounds, twelve dogs would be too much for me, as it would for most people, and my current situation means taking care of a dog would be difficult.
-But for now, I’ll make sure to stop and watch when I see one playing.
+As good as being part of a pack sounds, twelve dogs would be too much for me, as it would for most people.
+For now, I’ll try to remember to stop and watch when I see one playing.